-Programming - 116 (fulfills requirements for earning Technology State Seal)

-Course Length: Full Year Credit: 1 Grades: 9, 10, 11, 12
+Game Design & Programming - 116 (fulfills requirements for earning Technology State Seal)Course Length: Full YearCredit: 1Grades: 10, 11, 12

-In this course, students will learn the basics of building simple interactive applications.
+In this course, students will learn the basics of building simple interactive applications as well as designing and programming games using commercial and open source programs/applications.
 Students will learn the basic units of logic: sequence, selection, and loop.
 Students will apply algorithmic solutions to problem-domain scenarios.
 Students will gain experience in using commercial and open source languages, programs, and applications.
 Students will be required to complete all materials related to the state required standards for the Technology Seal.